Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 piebald syrian hamster

 Hamsters are small rodents commonly kept as pets in homes across the globe.
-These tiny creatures were first discovered in Asia, the Middle East, and Europe, but they’re native to various parts of the world.
-The first countries where hamsters were discovered were Romania, Syria, Belgium, Greece, and northern China.
+These tiny creatures were first observed in parts of Europe and Asia, regions they’re native to even today.
+The first countries where hamsters were discovered include present-day Romania, Syria, Belgium, Greece, and northern China.

-Currently, there are 24 known hamster species, but only five of them can be kept as pets:
+Currently, there are over 20 known hamster species, but only five of them are kept as pets:

-Here are more details about this unique rodent species, along with general information that you need to know before getting a pet hamster.
+Here are more details about hamsters, along with general information that you need to know before getting a pet hamster.
+The following information will focus more on the most popular hamster, the Syrian hamster (Mesocricetus auratus), also known as the Golden hamster.

 Personality